mosfetdriver/thesis-simulation/README.md

 # thesis-simulation
-Distributed control system simulation for a hydrogen based multi-energy plant.
+Techno-economic simulation of a EVCS with BESS and PV.